Integralist/integralist.co.uk/content/posts/bits-and-bytes.md

     <img src="../../images/base-10-system.png">
 </a>

 The 'base number' is the number of numbers within the system.
-So base-10 has 10 numbers (0,1,2,3,4,5,6,7,8,9) where as binary is base-2 because it uses two numbers only (0, 1).
+So base-10 has 10 numbers (0,1,2,3,4,5,6,7,8,9) whereas binary is base-2 because it uses two numbers only (0, 1).

 If you want to know the unit each number in a system represents (we'll use base-10 as the example, thanks to the following visualisation credited to Jenny Eather), then you calculate this using the power of the base number.